Indonesian · Main course

 Is this very spicy?

 The base recipe is medium — pleasant warmth, not punishing.
-Drop the bird's-eye chilies and deseed the large red ones for child-friendly.
-Add a second bird's-eye and a tablespoon of sambal oelek at the end for proper Indonesian heat.
+Drop the bird's-eye chilies and deseed the large reds for child-friendly.
+Add a second bird's-eye for proper heat.

 What can I use instead of kicap manis?